I tried setting up a spending limit in Claude Enterprise

 Spend controls

-There are several ways to purchase Claude Enterprise, but for Sales-assisted plans, when you reach the usage limit, you can either raise the cap or wait until usage resumes at the start of the next billing period.
-Keep this in mind.
+There are several ways to purchase Claude Enterprise, but for Sales-assisted plans, when you reach the usage limit, you can either raise the cap or usage will resume at the start of the next billing period.
+It's important to remember this.

 Sales-assisted plans: If a spend cap is reached, an Owner or Primary Owner can raise the cap, or usage will resume at the start of the next billing period.
 Contact your account manager with questions.